-Japan is a country that’s very connected with its traditions, and once you begin traveling there, you’ll soon see just how these traditions govern day-to-day life in the country.
-We’ve visited Japan a few times and every time we return we find something new to endear us to this destination.
+Japan is a country that’s deeply connected with its traditions, and once you begin traveling there, you’ll soon see just how these traditions govern day-to-day life in the country.
+We’ve visited Japan a couple of times and every time we return we find something new that excites us about this destination.
 From the fantastic food and the friendly people to the varied landscapes and ancient old towns, Japan never disappoints.

 In this Japan Travel Guide, we’ll help you to better understand the country before visiting and help you best plan your trip.

 Plan Your Trip

 What you need to enter the country and travel for the duration of your intended trip.

 Japan is one of those countries where you could spend a lifetime and still only scratch the surface.
 In total, we’ve spent nearly a month in Japan and we’ve been to some pretty off-track places.
 But still, we can’t wait to return and explore even more of the country.

 Something that surprises many visitors is that Japan is actually an archipelago that’s comprised of 6,852 islands, (of which, 430 are inhabited).
 While most visitors stay on the main island of Honshu where Tokyo, Kyoto, Osaka, and many more main cities are located, there are so many different places to explore in the country.